F#

 F# continues to evolve with each .NET release:

-- Performance improvements - Competitive with C# in many scenarios
+- Performance improvements - Approaching C# performance in many scenarios through ongoing compiler optimizations

 - Async and task support - First-class async programming